marijnh/Eloquent-JavaScript/10_modules.md

 Working in this way requires ((infrastructure)).
 We need a place to store and find packages and a convenient way to install and upgrade them.
 In the JavaScript world, this infrastructure is provided by ((NPM)) ([_https://npmjs.org_](https://npmjs.org)).

-NPM is two things: an online service where one can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.
+NPM is two things: an online service where you can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.

 {{index "ini package"}}

-At the time of writing, there are more than two million different packages available on NPM.
+At the time of writing, there are more than three million different packages available on NPM.
 A large portion of those are rubbish, to be fair.
 But almost every useful, publicly available JavaScript package can be found on NPM.
 For example, an INI file parser, similar to the one we built in [Chapter ?](regexp), is available under the package name `ini`.

 {{index "command line"}}